U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Background

-\paragraph{Mathematical solution verification.} Evaluating mathematical solutions is uniquely challenging due to the open-ended nature of answers and the inherent ambiguity in mathematical expressions.
-Consequently, many benchmarks opt for multiple-choice formats due to their grading simplicity.
-However, this approach often simplifies tasks, providing hints that models can exploit \citep{li2024multiplechoicequestionsreallyuseful,pezeshkpour2023largelanguagemodelssensitivity}.
+\paragraph{Mathematical solution verification.} The open-ended nature of answers and ambiguity in mathematical expressions make evaluating math solutions particularly challenging.
+As a result, many benchmarks use multiple-choice questions for ease of grading, though this can simplify the tasks and offer hints that models can exploit \citep{li2024multiplechoicequestionsreallyuseful,pezeshkpour2023largelanguagemodelssensitivity}.

-While free-form evaluation using LLM judges is widespread \citep{zheng2023judging}, it is known to introduce potential errors \citep{zheng2023judging}, since evaluating mathematical solutions is a complex task in its own right~\citep{mr-gsm8k, mr-math}.
-These evaluation errors are largely overlooked and unaccounted for, limiting the reliability of inferences drawn from such evaluations.

-Hence, it is important to be able to estimate the performance of automatic evaluators and to choose the most adequate among them.
-Recent studies show that evaluation performance is correlated with but does not equal problem-solving performance \citep{stephan2024calculationadjudicationexaminingllm}.
-This underscores the importance of benchmarks designed specifically to asses the evaluators --- also called meta-evaluations.
+Free-form evaluation by LLM judges, while widespread \citep{zheng2023judging}, is prone to errors that are often overlooked and unaccounted for, compromising reliability \citep{zheng2023judging}.
+Therefore, tools allowing for assessment of automatic evaluators --- meta-evaluations --- are crucial.
+Recent studies also indicate that evaluating math solutions is challenging for LLMs \citep{mr-gsm8k, mr-math} and that judgment performance correlates with problem-solving performance without fully aligning with it \citep{stephan2024calculationadjudicationexaminingllm}, further reinforcing the relevance of meta-evaluations.

-There are existing benchmarks that are well-suited for meta-evaluations.
-PRM800K \citep{lightman2023let} contains 800K annotated steps from 75K solutions to 12K MATH dataset problems, designed to confuse reward models.
-FELM \citep{zhao2024felm} provides GPT-3.5 annotations for solutions to 208 GSM8K and 194 MATH problems.
-MR-GSM8K \citep{mr-gsm8k} and MR-MATH \citep{mr-math} introduce meta-evaluation datasets focused on the GSM8K and MATH datasets, respectively.
-However, these are either based on elementary to high-school level problems or feature specifically competition-style math, leaving a gap in meta-evaluations on complex and practical university tasks.
+There are existing datasets suited for mathematical meta-evaluations: PRM800K \citep{lightman2023let} contains 800K annotated steps from 75K solutions to 12K MATH dataset problems, FELM \citep{zhao2024felm} provides GPT-3.5 annotations for solutions to 208 GSM8K and 194 MATH problems, MR-GSM8K \citep{mr-gsm8k} and MR-MATH \citep{mr-math} introduce meta-evaluation tasks based on the problems from GSM8K and MATH.
+These are all essentially based on GSM8K and MATH datasets, neglecting meta-evaluation for more advanced mathematical areas.

-To address this, we introduce \mumath --- a meta-evaluation dataset based on a subset of \umath problems.
-It provides LLM-generated solutions with verified labels, enabling precise and fine-grained assessment of LLMs’ evaluation abilities.

-We present \textbf{\umath} (stands for University Math) --- a benchmark designed to challenge LLMs with problems requiring deep understanding and advanced reasoning.
-The problems span 6 core topics and range in difficulty and number of questions.
-A subset of 20\% of problems includes images to test the models’ ability to interpret and reason with graphical information.
-Reference solutions and answers accompany all problems.